ToBeatElite/InfoSecNotes/Methodology/Tricks.md

-in here is things i have copy pasted since i have to look for them way too often
+in here is things i have copy pasted since i have to look for them way too often, i take no credit for anything btw

 ### bash reverse shell from a php command thing